Our temporary home in King’s Cross can be found at Vernon Square, Penton Rise, Kings Cross, London WC1X 9EW

 There is a strong sense of community in King’s Cross, brought together by the canalside setting, an exciting cultural scene, and a thriving business community.
 It is modern, it is innovative, and we think it is a great location for our students and academics to study and thrive during our temporary move from Somerset House.

-Courtauld Connects is a major, multi-million-pound transformation project – the biggest development programme since The Courtauld moved to Somerset House.
-This visionary project, supported by the Heritage Lottery Fund, will enable The Courtauld significantly to improve teaching and research facilities, enhance the Gallery and widen and extend our reach locally, nationally and internationally.
+Courtauld Connects is a major transformation project, supported by the The National Lottery Heritage Fund, to enable The Courtauld significantly to improve teaching and research facilities, enhance the Gallery and widen and extend our reach locally, nationally and internationally.

-A key part of the project will be a major redevelopment of The Courtauld’s magnificent buildings in the North Block of Somerset House.
-We are working with Stirling Prize-winning architects Witherford Watson Mann carefully to restore our important Grade One listed building as well as transform access to and experience of The Courtauld for our students and the public.
+A key part of the project will be a major redevelopment of The Courtauld’s magnificent buildings in the North Block of Somerset House to transform access to and experience of The Courtauld for our students and the public.